opencontainers/umoci/man/umoci-new.1.md

 **--image**=*image*[:*tag*]
   The destination of the blank tag in the OCI image. *image* must be a path to a valid OCI image, and *tag* must be a valid tag name.
 If a tag already exists with the name *tag* it will be overwritten.
+If *tag* is not provided it defaults to "latest".

 # SEE ALSO
 **umoci**(1), **umoci-unpack**(1), **umoci-repack**(1), **umoci-config**(1)